 Have your say now...because one day someone else may have to make medical decisions for you.

 What is Advance Care Planning?

-Advance Care Planning is the process of developing future plans for your health and personal care that respects your values, beliefs and preferences.
+Advance care planning is the process of developing plans for your health and personal care that respect your values, beliefs, and preferences.

 What is an Advance Care Directive?

-Start by having a conversation with your GP.
-This may not be easy to do, but it's better to plan for the end, and then live for now.
+Start by having a conversation with your family and loved ones.
+You can also talk to your GP.
+These conversations may not be easy, but it's better to plan for the end and live for now.

-There are a number of resources that can assist you:
+There are several resources that can assist you: